amirgabrieli/aqua-operator/docs/DeployOpenShiftOperator.md

 spec:
   infra:
     serviceAccount: "aqua-sa"
-    version: "5.3"                          # Optional: auto generate to latest version
+    version: "5.3"                          # Optional: auto-generate to latest version
   common:
-    imagePullSecret: "aqua-registry"        # Optional: if already created image pull secret then mention in here
+    imagePullSecret: "aqua-registry"        # Optional: If an image pull secret has already been created, mention it here
   deploy:                                   # Optional: information about Aqua Enforcer deployment
     image:                                  # Optional: take the default value and version from infra.version
       repository: "enforcer"                # Optional: default = enforcer